Xxlilsolid/Midi2Keyboard/README.md

 - [ ] Comment and/or make docstrings in methods
 - [ ] Auto updater for releases (and git)
 - [ ] Abide by the naming conventions
+- [ ] Ability to pause and unpause songs w/o stopping the whole song

 List subject to change